Lodging etiquette in Ostfriesland

 Therefore too, the child shouldn't be too young, otherwise it will not remember it anyway.
 Regardless of how hard the slap will be.
 The only lasting result will be it will need a shrink when the child reaches the age of mid thirty.
 But who doesn't by that age, I hear you ask?

 After this ceremony the owner will grin and show you your Ruum (Oostfreesk for Zimmer or room).
 Really, it's still perfectly safe to stay!
 Sweet dreams and enter sandman.

 The safe button was especially used with the sale of a piece of land or any other agreement was made.

-Sorry Reese Witherspoon but the blond East-Frisians are the first legally blonds.
+Sorry Reese Witherspoon but the blonde East-Frisians are the first legally blondes.
 In the High Middle Ages they put everything on paper.
 The Brookmerbrief was only one of many codices or law books of medieval Frisia.
 Besides these texts, the volume of legal documents (e.g. contracts on land, arrangements, debt statement etc) dating from this period is really enormous.
 Nearly absurd.
 All written in Old-Frisian.
 And, because slapping your children isn't a durable solution, the Frisians tried to write every transaction, deal or agreement on paper.
 This was motivated in an original way with the following beautiful -high medieval- lines:

 Quoniam secundum Boetium de Consolatione Philosophiae cor humanum inter mobilia, mobilius fere discognitur et ideo naturaliter obliviosum, idcirco solemniter acta necessa est literarum caractere roborari et confirmari.